- Activity Level: moderate

 - Watchdog: aware

-Mini Pyredoodle Breed Profile
+Mini Pyredoodle Dog Breed Information

 A Mini Pyredoodle is a cross between a Miniature Poodle and a Great Pyrenees.
 They are loyal dogs with a protective instinct that are devoted to their families.
 They tend to be affectionate with them and love nothing more than being around their favorite humans.